apollographql/apollo-client/docs/source/networking/advanced-http-networking.md

 });
 ```

-In the example above, the `authMiddleware` link sets each request's `Authorization` header, and the `acivityMiddleware` then sets each request's `Recent-Activity` header.
+In the example above, the `authMiddleware` link sets each request's `Authorization` header, and the `activityMiddleware` then sets each request's `Recent-Activity` header.
 Finally, the `HttpLink` sends the modified request.

 ## Customizing response logic